jillian-moore/jillian-moore/README.md

 (See **Pinned** repositories on my profile for full project code and write-ups.)

-## 📫 Contact
+## Contact
 - LinkedIn: [https://www.linkedin.com/in/jillian-moore26/](https://www.linkedin.com/in/jillian-moore26/)

 ---

 Thanks for stopping by!
-I’m actively looking for work post-graduation (June 2026) and am open to coffee chats.